The New South Wales Golf Club

 Depending on if you can make it down the hill or not, your uphill approach shot will need to navigate 2 small but treacherous bunkers that protect the right side of the green.
 With the bunkers as my target, I hit a mid-iron that landed softly on, pin high.
 Unfortunately, however, I wasn’t able to convert on my first birdie opportunity of the day.

 No words, especially ours, can adequately describe the fifth hole at New South Wales.
 One of the most photographed holes in the world, the 512-yard par 5 is simply spectacular!
-Striping another tee shot, I found the centre of the fairway but did not quite reach the top of the hill.
+Striping another tee shot, I found the center of the fairway but did not quite reach the top of the hill.
 Walking past my tee ball, I first saw the view that I have been dreaming about all these years!

 Menekse rocked another tee shot down the right side of the fairway, out-driving me again.
 And from her vantage point, she had the ultimate view down the beautiful fairway.
 Us walking down the fifth fairway holding hands is one of my most cherished golf memories!